seaweedfs/seaweedfs/README.md

 SeaweedFS has a centralized master group to look up free volumes, while Ceph uses hashing and metadata servers to locate its objects.
 Having a centralized master makes it easy to code and manage.

-Same as SeaweedFS, Ceph is also based on a object store RADOS.
+Same as SeaweedFS, Ceph is also based on the object store RADOS.
 Ceph is rather complicated with mixed reviews.

 Ceph uses CRUSH hashing to automatically manage the data placement.
 SeaweedFS places data by assigned volumes.